Nixill/nixill.net/nd-mods/LobbyJukebox/song-data.md

 ```

 ## The Variants module
-Mod music is assumed to just have a single variant that plays across any artist.
+Mod music is assumed to just have a single variant that plays across any artist, with no shopkeeper tracks..
 If your music doesn't violate this assumption, then you don't need to touch the Variants module.
 Otherwise, you may need to modify the following functions.

 It's worth noting that here the `track` parameter of the methods isn't the same as a "track key" above.
 Instead, it's a table that contains the following values: